frida/frida-website/docs/frida-ps.md

 when interacting with a remote system.

 {% highlight bash %}
-# Connect Frida to an iPad over USB and list processes running there
+# Connect Frida to an iPad over USB and list running processes
 ~ $ frida-ps -U
 {% endhighlight %}